Master’s in Organizational Leadership Online Curriculum

 Credits

-This course provides students with the opportunity to develop further or implement a prior course project.
+This course provides students with the opportunity to further develop or implement a prior course project.
 Students may also choose a new project or research topic that allows for additional application of knowledge and skills developed through the degree program.
 The practicum faculty will also help source projects for students through the Middlebury Institute network as needed.

 Request More Information